KjRodgers32/task-cli/README.md

 # task-cli
-Task CLI is a tool to track your tasks to complete right in your cli!
+Task CLI is a tool to track your tasks right in your CLI!